PreschoolKindergartenFirst Grade

 1. The 3-Minute Anchor Session

-Parents must establish the baseline habit by starting with an incredibly short, guaranteed-to-succeed time limit.
-The parent sets a visual sand timer for exactly three minutes and provides the child with one single, highly engaging analog task, such as a simple puzzle or a threading game.
-The adult sits silently next to the child, modeling quiet concentration without micromanaging the activity.
-Stopping the activity immediately at the three-minute mark, while the child is still happy, leaves the child feeling deeply successful.
+Parents need to start with a baseline habit that feels almost too easy.
+Set a visual sand timer for exactly three minutes, and offer the child one single, highly engaging analog task, like a simple puzzle or a threading game.
+The adult sits nearby and models quiet concentration, without hovering or micromanaging the activity.
+The key is this, stop the task right at the three-minute mark while the child is still happy.
+That timing matters, because it leaves the child feeling successful, not trapped.

 A close-up of a child's hands working on a printed puzzle while a colorful visual sand timer sits nearby on the table.